cirobr/TinyMachines.jl/README.md

     edrops = (0.0, 0.0, 0.0, 0.0),        # dropout rates
 )
 ```

+UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly $[64, 128, 256, 512, 1024]$ channels.

+UNet4() has four encoder/decoder stages and $[64, 128, 256, 512]$ channels.

 Argument $alpha$ in unets modulates the number of internal channels proportionally.
 For instance, $alpha == 2$ delivers $[32, 64, 128, 256, 512]$ channels.